Sebpessy/meditation-community/replit.md

 - ✅ Eliminated message text bottom margin from mb-1 to mb-0 for ultra-compact messaging interface
 - ✅ Applied same spacing improvements to desktop chat component for consistent experience
 - ✅ Reduced desktop message container padding from p-3 to p-1 and chat area padding to p-2 for maximum compactness
+- ✅ Minimized chat header padding on both mobile and desktop from p-4 to p-2 for compact layout
+- ✅ Reduced avatar sizes in header from w-8 h-8 to w-6 h-6 for space efficiency
+- ✅ Added horizontal scrolling for online user avatars with visual indicators when more than 3 users
+- ✅ Implemented gradient fade indicators showing scrollability for avatar overflow

 ### July 15, 2025
 - ✅ Implemented admin page protection with authentication checks